Skinwalkers (2007 film): Plot

-The next day, Timothy faints and is sent to a nearby hospital.
+The next day, Timothy faints and is sent to a hospital.
 Varek's gang infiltrate the hospital and attack Timothy.
 Grenier is killed by Adam while Katherine is being held hostage by Varek.
-It is subsequently revealed that Varek was Caleb, Rachel's husband and Timothy's father, and his transformation was due to him feeding on humans.
+It is revealed that Varek was Caleb, Rachel's husband and Timothy's father, who was abducted and forcibly turned into Varek during an attack when Timothy was a baby.

-After escaping to a safe place, Adam goes off on his own and finds Katherine and brings her back.
+After escaping, Adam finds Katherine and brings her back.
 At sundown, Katherine was discovered to have been forced to feed on humans and kills Adam with his own gun.
-Just as Katherine is about to attack Timothy, Jonas manages to kill her with a gunshot in the back.
+Just as Katherine is about to attack Timothy, Jonas kills her with a gunshot in the back.

-They manage to find their next safe place, with Rachel and Timothy hiding in a steel cage while Jonas sets out to ambush Varek, Zo & Sonya.
-Zo is killed after being trapped and being dropped down from a height.
+They find their next safe place, with Rachel and Timothy hiding in a steel cage while Jonas sets out to ambush Varek, Zo, and Sonya.
+Zo is killed after being trapped and dropped from a height.
 Sonya tries to attack Rachel and Timothy but is shot by Timothy.
-Rachel then proceeds to finish Sonya off.
-Varek then tries to kill Timothy but is stopped by Jonas.
-They get into a struggle and in a bid to win, Jonas feeds on Varek's arm and knocks Varek unconscious.
-Taken over by the blood frenzy, Jonas attempts to attack Timothy, but is shot to death by Rachel.
-Varek wakes up and bites Timothy but the clock chimes midnight.
-He is then struck by Rachel and knocked to the ground.
-He then transforms back into a human and to his former self, Caleb.
+Rachel then finishes Sonya off.
+Varek tries to kill Timothy but is stopped by Jonas.
+They struggle, and Jonas feeds on Varek's arm and knocks him unconscious.
+Taken over by the blood frenzy, Jonas attempts to attack Timothy but is shot to death by Rachel.
+Varek wakes up and bites Timothy, but the clock chimes midnight.
+He is struck by Rachel and knocked to the ground.
+As Rachel and Timothy approach him, they witness him transform back into Caleb, revealing that Timothy's blood is the cure.
+Timothy and Rachel rush to Caleb's side and share an emotional reunion.

-It is later revealed that Timothy is the cure via his blood and that they travel around, giving the cure to those who want it.
-They also fill bullets with Timothy's blood.
-The film leaves off with Timothy saying "For some I am salvation, for the others their destruction".
+Later they are shown traveling around administering the cure to those who want it while using bullets filled with Timothy's blood on those who attack them.
+The film leaves off with Timothy saying, "For some I am salvation, for the others their destruction.”